Getting Started

 The Properties window shows you the properties of the component that is selected in the Project Window.

-In a new workbook if you click on "Sheet1" in the Project Window you see the properties of this particular worksheet.
+If you click on "Sheet1" in the Project window you see the properties of this particular worksheet.

-Switch back to Excel and change the name on one of the tabs.
+Switch back to Excel and change the name of the "Sheet1" tab to "Monday".

-Switch back to the VBA Editor, Properties Window and you will see that the property "Name" (9th line) has also changed.
+In the Properties window and you will see that the property "Name" has changed, bu the property "(Name)" has not changed.

-In the VBE select "Sheet2" in the Project window.
+In the Visual Basic Editor click on "Sheet2" in the Project window.

-Use the Properties window to change the value in the property "Name" to something else.
-Click "Enter"
+Use the Properties window to change the value of the property "Name" to "Tuesday" and press Enter.

 The Code Window

-The Code Window is where most of the VBA work is done; writing VBA code, testing your VBA code/macros and modifying code written by other people.
+The Code window is where most of the VBA work is done.

-Start by typing the first line and then when you press enter the VBE will add the final Line "End Sub".
+Start by typing the first line and then when you press Enter, the Visual Basic Editor (VBE) will add the final Line "End Sub".

 Enter the rest of the code within the two lines.

-Make sure that everything is there including all the quotation marks, periods, parentheses, equal signs and spaces.
+Make sure that everything is typed exactly, including all the quotation marks, periods, parentheses, equal signs and spaces.

 Sub EnteringData()